-Therese Sussmilch is a Tasmanian Secondary College teacher and Community Worker.
-She has been involved in RfP since 2001 and currently convenes the Tasmanian branch.
-Ms Sussmilch has learned at first hand the difficulties and discrimination faced by minority groups in our communities and enjoys working in areas to foster harmony through deeper understanding of different traditions and cultures.
+Therese Sussmilch has been involved in Religions for Peace Australia since 2001 and currently convenes the Tasmanian branch.
+Over her working life in three professions, Ms Sussmilch has learned at first hand the difficulties and discrimination faced by minority groups in our communities and enjoys working in areas to foster harmony through deeper understanding of different traditions and cultures.

-Secretary: Dr. Susan Ennis Cert IV in Workplace Assessment and Training, Dip.
-Ed, B TESOL, MEd, Ph D
+Secretary: Dr. Susan Ennis Dip.
+Ed, B TESOL, MEd, Ph D, Cert IV in Workplace Assessment and Training

 Biodata:Susan Ennis has 30 years professional background in teaching English as a Second Language (ESL) as well as coordinating language programs to newly arrived adult refugees/immigrant in inner Melbourne.
 Sue has also taught ESL to adults in Turkey, PR of China, Cambodia (for Quaker Service Australia) and worked in Israel.
 Religiously speaking she was born into a Methodist family who later shifted to the Uniting Church.
 In late adolescence she joined a social justice house church in mulitfaith Richmond (linked to Wesley Mission) where she now still lives.
 After working in Cambodia, she became a member of the Religious Society of Friends (Quakers) and completed their Meeting for Learning studies.
 These studies extended to a Masters of Education in which she examined adult learning and her intercultural experiences.
 In 2011 she completed a Ph D on “Religion, Spirituality and the Refugee Experience” while continuing to teach in multifaith ESL classrooms (which she continues to do).
 This is Sue’s first formal engagement with an interfaith organisation.